I’ve talked about the 401k a few times before.[cue montage of every single time I scream at you to get a 401k]

 There’s a lot of nerdy debate in the personal finance sphere about this very question, but my position is based on taxes and policy.

-Assuming your career goes well (which it will because you’re a Top Performer), you’ll be in a higher tax bracket when you retire, meaning that you’d have to pay more taxes with a 401k.
+Assuming your career goes well, you’ll be in a higher tax bracket when you retire, meaning that you’d have to pay more taxes with a 401k.
 Also, tax rates will likely increase in the future.

 The Ladder of Personal Finance is pretty handy when considering what to prioritize when it comes to your investments.
-For more, check out my less-than-3-minute video where I explain it.
+For more, check out my less-than-three-minute video where I explain it.

 I’m not a crotchety old man complaining about millennials and their fidget spinners — but when I see numbers like these: